msurguy/SquiggleCam/README.md

 Web Based implementation of [SquiggleDraw algorithm](https://github.com/gwygonik/SquiggleDraw ), originally implemented by Gregg Wygonik.

-The online version of this project takes a picture from your webcam and turns it into plotter-drawable SVG file.
+The online version of this project takes a picture from your webcam and turns it into plotter-drawable, laser-engravable SVG file.

 Here's an example of output image generated with this tool:

 ![Image of SquiggleCam in use](https://raw.githubusercontent.com/msurguy/SquiggleCam/master/examples/description.jpg "Image of SquiggleCam output")

-And here's my project that uses this tool:
+And here's a video my plotter that uses this tool:

 [![Video of SquiggleCam in use](https://raw.githubusercontent.com/msurguy/SquiggleCam/master/examples/botomazov.jpg)](https://www.youtube.com/watch?v=abBnMcs58ds)